firebase/functions-samples/text-moderation/README.md

       "triggers": {
         "database": {
           "path": "/messages/$message",
-          "condition": "!data.exists()" // Only run the function once on new messages }
+          "condition": "!newData.child('sanitized').exists()" // Only run the function if it has not been sanitized }
       }
     }